MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/systems-modelling-for-better-mental-health.md

 actually happened" set of behaviours of the tired, cranky and ill you that has to deal with life on a daily basis.
 This is the person that others are talking to, and the person that forms your broader context.

+I find that some distance to this person actually helps, here.
+It's about having empathy with someone, knowing only their external behaviours.
+We may be able to see into our own head, but we can't do the same for a depressed friend.
+If we want to account for how others react to us, we can't take our thoughts, intents and wishes into account.

 ### An Aside About Managing Your Own Psychology